-Net profit would increase or decrease by \$75,095 (2014: \$46,017) which is attributable to the Group's exposure to interest rates on its variable bank deposits and the Macquarie Debt Facility.
+Net loss would increase or decrease by \$83,150 (2015: \$75,095) which is attributable to the Group's exposure to interest rates on its variable bank deposits.

 Liquidity risk management

 Ultimate responsibility for liquidity risk management rests with the Board of directors, who have built an appropriate liquidity risk management framework for the management of the Group's short, medium and long-term funding and liquidity management requirements.
 The Group manages liquidity risk by maintaining adequate reserves and investing surplus cash only in major financial institutions.